 You should read this Guide together with our Third Party Property Damage Car Insurance Policy - Product Disclosure Statement (PDS), which shows a completion date of 26 November 2010 on page 3, your policy schedule and any Supplementary PDSs we have given you.
 Words defined in the PDS have the same meaning in this Guide.

-This guide applies to policies with a start date or renewal date on or after 1 July 2013.
+This guide applies to policies with a start date on or after 23 February 2015, or a renewal date on or after 6 April 2015.

 1. How does Just Car calculate your Policy premium?